-Quiet Streets 3D: Capturing the Stillness of Urban Life
+Quiet Streets 3(d): Capturing the Stillness of Urban Life

 The project was shaped by a deep awareness of environmental impact.
 Every recording session was thoughtfully integrated into existing travels, minimizing unnecessary trips while allowing for a slow, intentional approach to sound gathering.
 More on this approach can be found in this blog post.